-Robert Gottlieb has over 30 years experience as a tax and business lawyer whose practice focuses on structuring and negotiating complex real estate, partnership and business transactions.
-He advises clients, including real estate developers, tenants, management and leasing companies, and investors, on both day-to-day matters and specific real estate, capital formation, financing and business transactions.
+Robert Gottlieb has extensive experience as a tax and business lawyer whose practice focuses on structuring and negotiating complex real estate, partnership, and business transactions.
+Real estate developers, investors, management and leasing companies, and tenants rely on his counsel in property acquisition and disposition, capital formation, financing, leasing, and routine management issues.

-In addition to his tax and real estate practice, Mr. Gottlieb assists clients in a variety of business transactions, including the purchase and sale of assets, stock and partnership interests and the negotiation and preparation of shareholder, partnership, employment, property management, and lease agreements and other business contracts.
-The ability to represent his clients as both business and tax counsel permits Mr. Gottlieb to work very closely with clients in all aspects of a transaction.
+In addition to his tax and real estate practice, Robert is adept in a variety of business transactions, including the purchase and sale of assets and stock and partnership interests, and the negotiation and preparation of shareholder, partnership, employment, property management, and lease agreements, and other business contracts.